kcook98765/plugin.video.librarygenie/README.md

-# Movie List Manager — Robust List Management for Kodi
+# LibraryGenie — Robust List Management for Kodi

-Movie List Manager is a Kodi addon that provides advanced, flexible list and folder management with disaster recovery, portability, and intelligent media matching.
+LibraryGenie is a Kodi addon that provides advanced, flexible list and folder management with disaster recovery, portability, and intelligent media matching.
 It supports mixed content types, portable exports, and optional integration with external services.

 ---